psiservices-parkerschellenberg/VideoGamesReact/README.md

 How to run:

 1. Clone this repo
-2. Check that you have SQL Server Express LocalDB configured on your machine to use Windows Authentication
+2. Check that you have SQL Server Express LocalDB on your machine and its configured to use Windows Authentication
-3. Check that you have Node installed on your machine
-4. Use the publish.xml file to publish the database
+3. Use the publish.xml file to publish the database
-5. Run the program (Ctrl F5 in Visual Studio)
+4. Check that you have Node.js installed on your machine
+5. In the project directory, run `npm install` to install required dependencies
+6. Use Ctrl F5 (in Visual Studio) which should build and run the solution
-6. The webpage should open in your browser
+7. The webpage should open in your browser
-7. Make CRUD operation to you LocalDB from there
+8. Make CRUD operations to you LocalDB from there